 How often should I exfoliate?

+Exfoliating one to three times a week should be more than enough to see and feel results.
+Always refer to the instructions given on the label of your exfoliating product.
 The best thing to do is to gradually increase the number of times a week you exfoliate and see how your skin looks and feels.
 The goal is healthy, glowing skin that’s ready to take in moisture, not skin that’s been rubbed raw.

 Can exfoliation damage my skin?